pgbackrest/pgbackrest/README.md

 * Link (called latest) always points to the last backup.
 This has been added for convenience and to make restore simpler.

+* Checksum for backup.manifest to detect corrupted/modified manifest.

 ### v0.30: core restructuring and unit tests

 * Complete rewrite of BackRest::File module to use a custom protocol for remote operations and Perl native GZIP and SHA operations.
 Compression is performed in threads rather than forked processes.